Words by Lula Criado

-As designer and researcher, could you tell us a little bit more about the intellectual process that drew you into working in the intersection of textiles, technology and the body?
+As a designer and researcher, could you tell us a little bit more about the intellectual process that drew you into working in the intersection of textiles, technology and the body?

-The approach for the workshop was inspired by the phenomenology of perception theory and had a strong focus on experiential and embodied design process.
-That increased my interest in such theories and I am using them as a conceptual framework for my Ph.D. project at the Royal College of Art.
+The approach for the workshop was inspired by the phenomenology of perception theory and had a strong focus on the experiential and embodied design processes.
+That increased my interest in such theories, and I am using them as a conceptual framework for my PhD project at the Royal College of Art.

-Textiles are a great interface to mediate between the body and technology, they allow for a friendlier and more human interaction, giving to the whole product a unique aesthetic.
+Textiles are a great interface to mediate between the body and technology; they allow for a friendlier and more human interaction, giving to the whole product a unique aesthetic.

 Well, first of all, the expression ‘wearable technologies’ comprises many levels of complexity and different contexts as well.
 There is a big difference between a gadget that tracks your body data and an interactive garment.
-The first one doesn’t involve the body beyond the fact that you are wearing it since the interaction happens without any touch contact or movement (if we think of Fitbit or google glasses).
+The first one doesn’t involve the body beyond the fact that you are wearing it since the interaction happens without any touch, contact or movement (if we think of Fitbit or Google glasses).

-In the case of wearable technology in textile and fashion design, the body has a more relevant role and implies more layers of meaning and change behaviour.
-Textiles are about performance and touch; the clothes we wear allow us to move inside them and to perform many different actions in a specific way.
+In the case of wearable technology in textile and fashion design, the body has a more relevant role and implies more layers of meaning and changes in behaviour.
+Textiles are about performance and touch; the clothes we wear allow us to move inside them and perform many different actions in a specific way.
 In that sense, the democratisation of wearable technology will bring new ways of interacting with our environment and clothes by creating a particular aesthetic.

 What are the biggest challenges you face in your projects?

-To keep a good balance between the bureaucratic tasks and creative practice, to keep enjoying what I am doing and to not lose the curiosity and the emergency to create new projects.
+To keep a good balance between bureaucratic tasks and creative practice, to keep enjoying what I am doing and to not lose the curiosity and the emergency to create new projects.

 You couldn’t live without…